AdibaKaylaa/sql-case-studies/README.md

 # sql-case-studies
 Solutions to Danny's Diner and Pizza Runner

-I worked with realistic business datasets to have an idea about the kinds of questions a stakeholder would want to know about his business
+I worked with realistic business datasets to have an idea about the kinds of questions a stakeholder would want to know about their business

 ## Case Studies